Problem-Solving for Quality Control: Improving Productivity and Customer Satisfaction

 4. Inadequate Testing and Inspection

 Inadequate testing and inspection procedures can result in defective products reaching customers, leading to negative feedback and decreased customer satisfaction.
-This may occur due to outdated testing methods, inadequate sampling, or inadequate inspection procedures.
-Regularly reviewing and updating testing and inspection procedures, investing in new technology, and conducting thorough inspections can help reduce defects and improve product quality.
+This may occur due to outdated testing methods, insufficient sampling, or weak inspection protocols.
+Regularly reviewing and updating testing and inspection procedures, investing in inspection cameras, and conducting thorough inspections can help reduce defects and improve product quality.

 5. Lack of Continuous Improvement